hcorrada/rcsdp/cran-comments.md

 ## Downstream dependencies

-Ran revdepcheck::revdep_check on local installations and found no problems.
-Only package Rdimtools failed, but from clang issue on installation (clang: error: unsupported option '-fopenmp')
+Ran revdepcheck::revdep_check on local installation and found no problems except package 'Rdimtools' failed to install but not due to Rcsdp dependency (clang: error: unsupported option '-fopenmp')

 ## Version notes

-This version (0.1.56) removes use of R CMD config for variable CPP in configure script.
-See NEWS.md file for further updates.
+This version (0.1.57) fixes remaining issues with CRAN check: (a) a warning in platform 'fedora-gcc-devel' for ignoring a return value, (b) an error in platform 'solaris-x86-patched' with environment variable CC (fixed in 0.56.1 by Brian Ripley)